-Children can be vulnerable to child labor, forced labor, and human trafficking for many reasons.
-The list below includes several factors that can increase the vulnerability of children.
+Children can be vulnerable to child labour, forced labour, and human trafficking for many reasons.
+The list below includes several factors that can increase the vulnerability of children:

-- Migrant
+- Migrant status

 - Poverty

 - Minority

 - Displacement/conflict

 - Loss of parent

 - LGBTQ/I

 - Domestic violence/other forms of abuse

 - Child ran away from home/homeless

 - Use of drugs

 - Disability

+- Orphan/Adoptees

-It can be difficult to identify if a vulnerable child is at risk for exploitation or is a victim/survivor of child labor, forced labor or human trafficking.
-These challenges arise in part because the children often will not want to self-identify as a victim/ survivor or "at risk."
-For example, a girl may not view her "boyfriend" who groomed her for exploitation and encourages her to engage in prostitution for "their" financial gain as a criminal.
+It can be difficult to identify if a vulnerable child is at risk for exploitation or is a victim/survivor of child labour, forced labour or human trafficking.
+These challenges arise in part because the children often will not want to self-identify as a victim/survivor or "at risk."
+For example, a girl may not view her "boyfriend" who groomed her for exploitation and encouraged her to engage in prostitution for "their" financial gain, as a criminal.
 Similarly, a child who misses school to work may see it as a way to help his or her family.
 Because of this, it is important to build trust and to look at things from the child's point of view.
 It is also crucial to understand the child's culture.
-If, for example, the child comes from a culture where it would be seen as dishonoring one's parents if the child did not contribute to the family, this would need to be taken into account and the likelihood of the child returning to child labor or a situation of human trafficking would need to be considered.62 Additionally, children may fear being ostracized by their families or communities due to their sexual orientation or acts that were committed as a result of their being trafficked (such as prostitution or drug use).
+If, for example, the child comes from a culture where it would be seen as dishonoring one's parents if the child did not contribute to the family, this would need to be taken into account and the likelihood of the child returning to child labour or a situation of human trafficking would need to be considered.81 Additionally, children may fear being ostracized by their families or communities due to their sexual orientation or acts that were committed as a result of their being trafficked (such as prostitution or drug use).

-It is important to avoid stereotypes when thinking about child labor, forced labor, and human trafficking survivors.
+It is important to avoid stereotypes when thinking about child labour, forced labour, and human trafficking survivors.
 Just because a child does not appear to be a "perfect survivor" does not mean that they are not a survivor.
 Not all survivors come from poor families.

-Most jurisdictions have special protections for children in their legislation.
 It is important to review relevant legislation to ensure that children receive the services, protection, and assistance during the trial process that they are entitled to.